Xinyu-Li-123/xinyu-li-123.github.io/README.md

     This is because some of the leetcode note contains long codes, making it hard to read.

     Either there is a feature in hermit v2 that does this, or we will have to implement it ourselves.

+## Tips

+To create posts in VSCode, you can install the [Insert Date String](https://marketplace.visualstudio.com/items?itemName=jsynowiec.vscode-insertdatestring) extension, so that it's easier to fill in the `date` attribute in the front matter of the post.